Hydrostatic Pressure Testing

 LTI is equipped to provide hydrostatic pressure testing using water, oil or air under water.
 Water is our most commonly used test medium because it is less expensive than oil, an easier method to set up than air, and as a result, is the least costly of the three options for customers.

 The hydrostatic pressure test is classified as a nondestructive test, which means the sample is typically not harmed during testing.
 A sample that does not meet performance or durability specifications may fail and become unusable during a leak test.

 The Hydrostatic Pressure Test Process

 The pressure used in hydrostatic pressure testing is always considerably more than the operating pressure to give the customer a margin for safety.
 Typically the test is performed at 150 percent of the design or working pressure.
-For example, if a pipe was rated to a working pressure of 2000 PSI, it would be tested at 3000 PSI.
-Our technicians can test tubing, pipe and coils to pressures up to 10,000 PSI in many cases.
+For example, if a pipe was rated to a working pressure of 2000 PSI, it would be tested at 3000 PSI to ensure reliability.

 - Products Tested – tubing, pipe, coils